makersacademy/chitter-challenge/README.md

 GET /chitter               |- Add post button
                             - Shows all peeps
                             - Shows in reverse order
+                            - When showing the text show the time as time as well

 GET /chitter/post_message  |-Form that POST's
                               > Text input named 'peep'